istresearch/kibana-object-format/.github/pull_request_template.md

 <Concise sentence describing change>Required.

 #### Breaking Changes
-<Description for Techops of how to handle changes, mirgations, updates>None.
+<Description for Techops of how to handle changes, migrations, updates>None.

 ## Quality Assurance

-You have gathered the followng items:
+You have gathered the following items:
 - [ ] This PR is tagged with a Release Milestone
-- [ ] You have a log message clearly identiifying when this feature is **working successfully**
+- [ ] You have a log message clearly identifying when this feature is **working successfully**
-- [ ] You have a log message clearly identiifying when this feature is **failing**
+- [ ] You have a log message clearly identifying when this feature is **failing**
-- [ ] You added a PR aganist [p4-alerting](https://github.com/istresearch/p4-alerting/) to trigger based on the failure condition above
+- [ ] You added a PR against [p4-alerting](https://github.com/istresearch/p4-alerting/) to trigger based on the failure condition above

 Given all of the items above, you have updated your Application ORT at the following locations:
 - **Features and Alerting**: <link to app ORT>Required.